 - Build their skills through practical workshops, peer to peer work and partnership building activities.

 - Learn to deliver social/cultural action projects that empower them to engage in society as ‘positive change makers’.

 - Develop understanding of arts engagement practices that act as key tool for wider community and civil society development.

-To be a dynamic and innovative platform for the celebration of Nigerian and the diverse Cultures in Ireland with creative participation in the arts.
+To be a dynamic and innovative platform for the celebration of Cultures in Ireland with creative participation in the arts and within communities.

 Our aim at NCI is to promote integration, celebrate cultural diversity and heritage, inform and educate people about the diverse cultures of the now multi-cultural Ireland while re-orientating perception of Nigeria to defeat negative stereotypes.